Almarranz/Libralato_data/README.md

 ## Other scripts

 Arches_Hosek.py.
 In this iscript arches (or quintuplet) are dbscaned for clustering.
-In a first step the whole data set is scanned and withdraw the denser cluster.
+>In a first step the whole data set is scanned and withdraw the denser cluster.
-Afterwards a reduced data set is scanned for comparations.
+>Afterwards a reduced data set is scanned for comparations.
+>Selecting a mini cluster at the center of the found cluster we can have an idea of how a almost disolving cluster might look like in the galactic center.
+>Selecting at the center improves the posibilities of choosing  mini cluster without any false cluster member in it.
+>In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data.